JC Travels: The Ultimate Scotland Road Trip

 Fort William itself isn’t the most amazing of towns but the surrounds are essential so you can make a base here.
 Spend a lot of time in Glencoe which is truly spectacular and also a great hiking area.
+You may want to grab yourself a hiking watch if you’re doing the routes, just to be safe.
 From here you can also start hiking some of the surrounding mountains, including Ben Nevis!
 It is also the home to mountain biking if you are keen.

 Isle of Skye

 Driving: Fort William to Portree – 89 miles